alex0rpi/Chat-WebApp/README.md

 - Implement a more robust error handling and validation system.
 Mine here is still quite basic.
 - Study the implementation of hexagonal architecture.
 At least in the backend.
 - Client side is rather simplistic, so it could be improved as well.
 Adding framer motion animations would be a nice touch.
-- At the moment the rooms can only be created but not deleted.
-This could be a nice feature to add and manage whether there are users in that in a room to be deleted or not.
+- It could be a nice feature to add deleteRooms with users inside and redirect them all somewhere else.
 - Users don't have a profile picture nor can send files or pictures.
 Multer could be used to implement this feature.
 - Also, once registered, users are permanently stored on the db.
 It would be nice to implement a feature so users can delete their accounts.</br>
   These are just a few enhancements that I can think of right now.
 I'm sure there are many more.
 Feel free to contribute to this project if you want to.